That’s an excellent question!

 A template does include the slide masters.
 However, for the purpose, of this blog post, we won’t be covering slide master here.
 We’re working on a separate post about that, which we’ll share with you as soon as it’s complete.

-Looking to create your own custom PowerPoint theme?
+Want to learn how to create your own custom PowerPoint theme?

 If you're ready to start building out things from scratch, make sure you learn how to properly set up a PowerPoint theme.

-Looking to create your own custom PowerPoint template?
+Want to learn how to create your own custom PowerPoint template?

 If you already know all of this (are you sure?) and want to take it a level up, you can learn how to create your own custom templates – the smart way!